yudisentosa/ChefBot/README.md

 # Chef Bot - Development Documentation

 ## Project Overview
 Chef Bot is an AI-powered recipe suggestion web application that helps users discover recipes based on their available ingredients.
+The application uses a FastAPI backend and React frontend to provide a modern, responsive user experience.

 ## Quick Start

+### Backend Setup
 ```bash
 # Clone the repository
 git clone <repository-url>